On the proportion of derangements in affine classical groups: Preliminaries

-A partition $\lambda$ is said to have \textit{Durfee square} $s$ if $s$ is the largest number such that $\lambda'_s \ge s$, that is $\lambda$ contains at least $s$ parts of size at least $s$.
+A partition $\lambda$ is said to have \textit{Durfee square} $s$ if $s$ is the largest number such that $\lambda'_s \ge s$, that is, $\lambda$ contains at least $s$ parts of size at least $s$.
 Graphically, the Durfee square corresponds to the side length of the largest square that fits inside the Ferrers diagram of $\lambda$.
-For instance, the partition in the previous example has Durfee square 3.
+For instance, the partition in Figure \ref{fig:ex_ferrers} has Durfee square 3.

+Finally, since we will frequently work with generating functions, we remark the following.
+Let $\mathcal{S}$ be a set of partitions.
+Unless otherwise specified, by the \textit{generating function for (the number of partitions in)} $\mathcal{S}$ we mean the power series whose coefficient of $x^n$ counts the number of partitions in $\mathcal{S}$ of size $n$; that is